UoB-COMSM0166/2025-group-11a/assignments/week01/Readme.md

 ### **Shining Points**
 - **Intuitive yet challenging gameplay:** Easy to pick up but hard to master, making it highly replayable.
 - **Quick session lengths:** Ideal for mobile gaming, allowing players to play in short bursts.
-- **Highly customizable:** Players can unlock new characters, skins, and power-ups to keep the experience fresh.
 - **Dynamic environments:** The level design often shifts, making each run feel slightly different.
 - **Competitive elements:** Leaderboards, high scores, and multiplayer races add excitement.
-- **Stylized aesthetics:** From cyberpunk cities to ancient ruins, endless runners often have stunning visual themes.

 ---

 ### **Possible Creative Twists**
 - **Multi-Lane Switching:** Instead of fixed left-right swipes, introduce a mechanic where players can switch between multiple paths dynamically.
 - **Story-Driven Endless Runner:** Add a **narrative** where players uncover secrets as they run farther.
-- **Stealth Runner Mode:** Players must **dodge spotlights and cameras** instead of traditional obstacles.
 - **Rhythm-Based Running:** The level obstacles appear in sync with the background music, making movement feel like a rhythm game.
-- **Adaptive AI Opponents:** NPC enemies or rivals dynamically change their behavior based on the player’s performance.
-- **Procedural Level Generation:** Every run features **completely new level layouts** for endless replayability.
-- **Time Manipulation Mechanics:** Players can slow down or speed up time to avoid obstacles in creative ways.
 - **Reverse Running Mode:** Instead of always running forward, some sections force the player to **run backward**, creating a unique challenge.